+Our void space reduction method proposed in this subsection is applicable to the shared buffer type switch.
 Since the output buffer type switch is equipped with the FDL buffer for every output port, the buffer packet is sent to the destination output port using the wavelength assigned to the FDL.
 On the other hand, the number of output ports of the shared buffer type switch is larger than the total of buffer inputs.
 Therefore, using the packet scheduling method, in which the same wavelength is used for the FDL and output port, in this case leads to less utilization of output ports and an overload at the FDL buffer.
 Thus, the void space reduction method presented below is useful for the shared buffer type switch.

 Since the shared buffer type switch has a single buffer, the queue length of the buffer becomes long a high traffic load condition.
-Consequently the output interval between two packets destined for the same output port becomes large, and this is called the void space [12].
-As an example, Fig. 3 illustrates why and how the void space appears, as follows.
-At output port 1, a packet is being sent on wavelength $w_1$ .
+Consequently the output interval between two packets destined for the same output port becomes large, and this is called the void space in this paper.
+As an example, Fig. 4 illustrates why and how the void space appears, as follows.
+At output port 1, a packet is being sent on wavelength w_1 .
 The queue counter is then increased by the packets sent to output ports 2 and 3.
 Now, a new packet destined for output port 1 arrives at the switch.
-If the packet is assigned wavelength $w_1$ , the packet will be stored at the back of the queue of the buffer because wavelength $w_1$ of output port 1 is in use.
+If the packet is assigned wavelength w_1 , the packet will be stored at the back of the queue of the buffer because wavelength w_1 of output port 1 is in use.
 Then, a void space of length 4 appears, leading to low utilization of output port 1.
 In this case, it is impossible to use output port 1 until all the buffered packets are transmitted, regardless of whether the port is actually in use or not.